Online Course + Field Day Muzzleloader Education Course

 - Check the online field day course schedule to ensure that one of the field days fits in to your schedule before committing to an online course.
 The link to the field day schedule is at the bottom of this page.

-- Study “Today's Muzzleloader Hunter” on the website and complete the chapter review questions.
+- Study the material online in "Today's Muzzleloader Hunter" and complete the chapter review questions.
 Re-study any material you may have answered incorrectly.

-- To become eligible for admittance to a Field Day, take the Field Day Qualifier Examination.
-There is a $30.00 charge for the online exam.
-This fee is collected whether you pass or fail.
-A score of 80% is required for passing the examination.
+- To become eligible for admittance to a mandatory Field Day, you must complete a 50-question multiple-choice written exam.
+There is a $34.50 charge for the online course.
+This fee is collected after you pass.
+A score of 80% is required for passing the test.

-- 6. Upon passing the Field Day Qualifier Exam, you can print out your Field Day Qualifier Certificate.
-After a one to three day waiting period, you will receive an email informing you that you can sign up online for a Field Day event.
+- Upon passing the online written test, you must print out your official Muzzleloader Education Field Day Qualifier Certificate.
+After a one to three day waiting period, you will receive an email informing you that you can sign up online for a Field Day event in your area of Alaska.
 You must wait to receive this notification email before you can sign up.
-The Field Day will include a short discussion on "Muzzleloader Only" hunts and regulations in Alaska, safety review of powder use, range safety protocol and a live fire proficiency test.
-All students will then be required to pass a shooting proficiency with a certified instructor.
-Students that have completed the Online Course may still be required to take the current written exam at their field day.
+The Field Day will be administered by certified volunteer instructors and will include a short discussion on "Muzzleloader Only" hunts and regulations in Alaska, safety review of powder use, range safety protocol, and a required shooting proficiency.

 - The student must successfully complete the online test and shooting proficiency to be certified.
 If any portion is not successfully completed, the student must retake the entire course.
-Online students also have the option to sign up for a Traditional Course for free if they failed the online course field day and don't want to pay the online fee again.
+Online students also have the option to sign up for an Instructor-led course for free if they fail the Online Course Field Day and don't want to pay the online fee again.

 - For Non-Residents: After you have successfully completed the online portion of the course, Alaska will allow a "certified proctor" in your state to conduct the shooting proficiency test for the required Field Day.
-A "certified proctor" will include any current NRA Instructor, NMLRA Instructor (National Muzzleloader Rifle Association), RSO (Range Safety Officer), or any active IHEA Volunteer Instructor (International Hunter Education Association).
+A "certified proctor" will include any current NRA Instructor, NMLRA Instructor (National Muzzleloader Rifle Association), Range Safety Officer, or any active IHEA Volunteer Instructor (International Hunter Education Association).
 The proctor will be required to provide their current certification number to be valid.
 It will be your responsibility to locate a proctor in your area.
 You will also receive a copy of the current Alaska Game Regulations and required field day material that applies directly to hunting in Alaska with a muzzleloader.
 You must read and understand this material.
-Once you have completed the online portion of the course, please contact Gail Volt (907-267-2187) or by email, firstname.lastname@example.org to receive the required packet for your Field Day.
+Once you have completed the online portion of the course, please contact Kirk Lingofelt (907-267-2373) or by email email@example.com to receive the required packet for your Field Day.

 - For Alaska Residents: A number of muzzleloader field days will be offered in every region of the state of Alaska throughout the year.
 As the need arises, additional field days can be added to the schedule, based on volunteer instructor availability and location of requests.
-You can view the statewide schedule of Muzzleloader Field Days at www.huntereducation.alaska.gov.
 Utilizing a "certified proctor" will only be approved on a case-by-case basis for students living in areas where a field day has not been offered.
-A "certified proctor" in Alaska would included any current NRA or NMLRA Instructor, Range Safety Officer, IHEA Volunteer Instructor, ADF&G employee, Wildlife Trooper, Village Public Safety Officer, or Wildlife Refuge Officer.
-Please contact Gail Volt (907-267-2187) or by email, email@example.com for more information.
+A "certified proctor" in Alaska would include any current NRA or NMLRA Instructor, Range Safety Officer, IHEA Volunteer Instructor, ADF&G employee, Wildlife Trooper, Village Public Safety Officer, or Wildlife Refuge Officer.
+Please contact Kirk Lingofelt (907-267-2373) or by email firstname.lastname@example.org for more information.